8 Types of Patio Doors Used for House ,Villa, Hotel Projects

 For the record, there are more than eight types of patio doors out there in the market.
 However, in so far as structure, design, and function are concerned, the following are considered as the main types of patio doors.

-1. Sliding patio doors
+1. Sliding Patio Doors

 This is considered as the most common patio door type out there.
 As the name suggests, it is mounted and moves on a track and is composed of two glass door panels.